U.S. Catholic

 Managing Editor, U.S. Catholic

 Emily Sanna joined U.S. Catholic as the digital editor in 2015.
 Prior to coming to the magazine, she worked as a freelance editor and writer in both educational and academic publishing.
-Emily holds a B.A. in Religion from Oberlin College and an M.Div from Yale Divinity School, where she studied theology.
+Emily holds a bachelor’s degree in religion from Oberlin College and a master of divinity degree from Yale Divinity School, where she studied theology.

 Rebecca Bratten Weiss